Human immune-monitoring core

 - Fits all 96-well ELISPOT plates

-The use of the Quick Plex SQ120 reader is offered by the platform in service and in training.
-Assistance during the first dosage is not invoiced.
+The use of the Quick Plex SQ120 reader and MSD technology is offered by the platform in self-service, training, or in some instances realization.

 - The analyzes can be carried out on various biological substrates such as plasma, serum, cell supernatant, tissue homogenates, cerebrospinal fluid….

-- The assays are carried out on complete or partial 96-well plates, requiring less than 25microL of substrate by assay
+- The assays are carried out on complete or partial 96-well plates, requiring less than 25microL of undiluted or diluted substrate by assay

 Immune-monitoring on clinical samples